 Eliminate Shame & Embarrassment: The shame of constant, little mistakes that are a hallmark of our ADD (or Dyslexia, or Anxiety, etc.) interferes with success and begins to take its toll on our psyches — for our selves and our kids.

 As adults, we want to look accomplished, or at least competent, in the eyes of our peers, or our kids.
 It’s much harder to correct our mistakes when we are too embarrassed to see and learn from them.
 Our kids have a similar experience.
 They want to please, and do well, which is hard to do when constantly corrected and re-directed.
 In the absence of true understanding and acceptance, adults and kids alike begin to feel “crazy, lazy or stupid” – self-concepts that are not exactly conducive to success and accomplishment.

 So there you have it.
-A simple missed flight provided an opportunity for me to practice radical self-acceptance AND get a clearer sense of what it really takes for an adult (or child) to manage life with ADD with humor and grace.
+A simple missed flight provided an opportunity for me to practice radical self-acceptance AND get a clearer sense of what it really takes for an adult (or child) to manage life with ADD and Dyslexia — with humor and grace.

 Oh — one more quick celebration for the record: while the irony is not lost on me that my seat # and my gate # were exactly the same on my return flight, I’m happy to report that I DID manage to fail forward and returned home safely – right on time!

 Sanity Is Not Optional

 Freaking out?
 Want to recover your SANITY?
 We can help you gain the clarity you need.
 Talk to us and find out HOW!